gogrlx/grlx/README.md

 Grlx (pronounced "garlic" is a pure-[Go](http://golang.org) alternative to other DevOps automation engines, such as Salt or Ansible.
 ## Installation

-Grlx is made up of three components: the `grlx-farmer`, one or many `grlx-sprout`s, and a CLI utility, `grlx`.
+Grlx is made up of three components: the `farmer`, one or many `sprout`s, and a CLI utility, `grlx`.
-The `grlx-farmer` binary runs as a daemon on a management server (referred to as the 'farmer'), and is controlled via the `grlx` cli.
+The `farmer` binary runs as a daemon on a management server (referred to as the 'farmer'), and is controlled via the `grlx` cli.
 `grlx` can be run both locally on the management sever or remotely over a secure-by-default, TLS-encrypted API.
-The `grlx-sprout` binary should be installed as a daemon on systems that are to be managed.
+The `sprout` binary should be installed as a daemon on systems that are to be managed.
 Managed systems are referred to as 'sprouts.'